Course Descriptions

 Core Required Courses – Research Supervision

-Research in TESOL
+Master's thesis in TESOL

-The Research in TESOL course builds on the research proposal developed in the Research Proposal Writing in the Social Sciences course.
+The Research Thesis (RT) course builds on the research proposal developed in the Research Proposal Writing in the Social Sciences course.
 Students will be supervised as they conduct their research and write their final research thesis during the course of the semester.
 Students will be guided through the writing of each section of the research thesis, including the introduction, literature review, methodology, discussion, recommendations, and conclusion.
 Supervisors will also assist as obstacles or challenges to the research process emerge.
 At the completion of the course, students will have completed their research projects and the writing of their final thesis.

 The completed research project will be presented in final written and presentation formats.